Assistant Project Manager, Beca

-She loves that her studies are aligned with real-world scenarios, says Alissa Nash who is currently completing a Bachelor of Construction in Construction Management.
+She loved that her studies were aligned with real-world scenarios, says Alissa Nash who completed a Bachelor of Construction in Construction Management in 2025.

 “I’ve always wanted to go into project management but, as I was the first person in my family to go to university, I thought this was only possible through engineering or business.
-I went to the Stay on Track with AUT event where I was given one-on-one advice and was made aware of the Bachelor of Construction in Construction Management, which perfectly fits with my future career aspirations.
-I’d love to go into project management in the future, starting first as a construction manager and then working my way up.”
+I went to the Stay on Track with AUT event where I was given one-on-one advice and was made aware of the Bachelor of Construction in Construction Management, which perfectly aligned with my future career aspirations.

 Welcoming and supportive

 “I’d definitely recommend studying at AUT.
-They provide an environment that is welcoming and supportive to all, while ensuring that the teaching is highly relevant and applicable to what is needed in the industry.”
+They provide an environment that is welcoming and supportive to all, while ensuring that the teaching is highly relevant and applicable to what is needed in the industry.
+I was proud when the Beca interviewers for my current role told me that my own experience and knowledge set me apart, which I attribute to my classes and work experience done, particularly in my last year as I found the interview questions aligned very closely to what we were learning.

 Advice for other students